UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team17-instance-segmentation.md

 date: 2025-12-13
 ---

 > Instance segmentation is a fundamental task in computer vision that detects and separates individual object instances on a pixel level.
 There have been several recent developments in computer vision that have led to improvements in instance segmentation performance and new applications of instance segmentation.
-We will discuss and analyze Segment Anything Model, Mask2Former, and Relation3D for point cloud instance segmentation in this paper report.
+We will discuss and analyze Segment Anything Model, Mask2Former, and Relation3D for image and point cloud instance segmentation in this paper report.

 {: class="table-of-content"}
 * TOC